GLOBAL MARKETS-Shares gain on corporate results, M&A talk; euro gains

 NEW YORK, April 22 Global equity markets rose on Tuesday, powered by solid U.S. corporate earnings and deal-making activity among European drugmakers, while the euro edged above break-even.

-On Wall Street, the S&P 500 and the Nasdaq were on track for a sixth straight session of gains, led by technology shares.
-In Europe, an index of top European shares finished up 1.3 percent, the biggest daily advance since early March.
+On Wall Street, the S&P 500 and the Nasdaq were on track for a sixth straight session of gains, led by gains in technology shares.
+In Europe, an index of top European shares finished up 1.3 percent, the biggest daily gain since early March.

 One-fifth of the companies in the S&P index have reported first-quarter earnings so far, of which 63 percent beat analysts expectations.
 The rate is in line with a 20-year average but down from the 66 percent average of the past four quarters.